alexanderbrown/snomed-squasher/README.md

 * Analysis / Machine learning - reducing the number of classes
 * Annonymising data - removing rare / idiosyncratic diagnoses

+Definitions are obtained from a SNOMED directory.
+This needs to be downloaded separately from [NHS TRUD](https://isd.digital.nhs.uk/trud/)

+Optionally, a `CDR Directory`, a subset of the full SNOMED data, can be used for definitions.
+This contains only the files needed for this package.

 ## CDR directory
 A `CDR` is a directory containing a subset of SNOMED CT files.
 These are only the *Concept*, *Definition*, and *Relationship* files.
 These files are the minimal set needed to define the ontology tree containing Findings/Diagnoses.

 `snomed-squasher` uses only the `Snapshot` data from SNOMED, as the full history of SNOMED definitions is unnecessary.

+A `CDR Directory` is created by default in the setup script.
+However, you can extract the whole zip file, or just use an existing definitions directory.

 ## Installation
 1. Clone this repo